stmar89/AlgEt/doc/UserManualAlgEtQ.md

  K1:=NumberField(x^2-2);
  K2:=NumberField(x^2-3);
  K3:=NumberField(x^2-5);
- // We define the product étale algebra A and the factor algebras B and C consisting of only the first two components and the last one, repsectively.
+ // We define the product étale algebra A and the factor algebras B and C consisting of only the first two components and the last one, respectively.
  B:=EtaleAlgebra([K1,K2]);
  C:=EtaleAlgebra([K3]);
  A,embs,projs:=DirectProduct([B,C]);